Panchkhal: Tourism

-Palanchok Bhagwati temple, a famous religious and tourist attraction, is located in Panchkhal Municipality and lies about a half-hour ride from the core area of Panchkhal Bazaar.
+Palanchok Bhagwati temple, a religious and tourist attraction, is located in Panchkhal Municipality and lies about a half-hour ride from the core area of Panchkhal Bazaar.
 It houses a shrine dedicated to the goddess of the same name, who has 18 arms and is believed to protect from danger and misfortune.
-The temple dates back to 503 AD.
+The temple dates to 503 AD.

-Panchkhal is near to one of the reputed tourist destination of the country, Dhulikhel and Panauti, and its natural environment and the culture and traditions of the people living here attracts tourists.
+Panchkhal is near the tourist destinations of Dhulikhel and Panauti, and its natural environment and the culture and traditions of the local people attract tourists.
 Panchkhal shares some resorts with Dhulikhel.

 Special Economic Zone

 A budget of Rs 1.2 billion has been estimated for the construction of SEZ in Panchkhal.
 The construction of infrastructure at the Panchkhal economic zone, touted as a major facility to promote trade with China.
 The government has already acquired 1,000 ropanis of land—600 ropanis from the Devisthan Padula Subarnashwori Community Forest and 400 ropanis from the Sikharpur Community Forest.
 The Industry Ministry has paid Rs200 million to the Ministry of Forest for the land.
 If the SEZ is brought into operation, more than 50 large factories can be operated there.
 It can also provide warehousing facilities for goods imported from China.

 The Nepal government has a plan to add oil depots in Panchkhal.